 1. Market signaling and asymmetric information

-The market may perceive a stock dividend as a shortage of cash.
-Therefore, market participants may believe the company is financially distressed as they do not know the true intentions of management in issuing a stock dividend.
-In turn, it can put selling pressure on the stock and depress its stock price.
+The market may perceive a stock dividend as a shortage of cash, signaling financial problems.
+Market participants may believe the company is financially distressed, as they do not know the actual reason for management issuing a stock dividend.
+This can put selling pressure on the stock and depress its price.

 2. Risky projects